-- Bylaws after the Board approves them, but before the changes go into effect.
-Any changes approved by the Board would take 15 days to go into effect to enable the community to decide whether a petition to reject the change should be initiated. - 24 This power, with respect to Standard Bylaws, is a rejection process that is used to tell the ICANN Board that the community does not support a Board-approved change.
+- In addition to the safeguard against the possibility that the ICANN Board could unilaterally amend Fundamental Bylaws without consulting the community, the CCWG-Accountability recommends that the community be given the power to reject changes to Standard ICANN Bylaws after the Board approves them, but before the changes go into effect.
+Any changes approved by the Board would take 15 days to go into effect to enable the community to decide whether a petition to reject the change should be initiated. - 21 This power, with respect to Standard Bylaws, is a rejection process that is used to tell the ICANN Board that the community does not support a Board-approved change.
 It does not enable the community to rewrite a Standard Bylaw change that has been proposed by the Board. - It is important to note that the CCWG-Accountability has been careful to try not to change ICANN's core policy-making processes.
 The tools it has proposed to improve accountability are generally aimed at ICANN-wide issues, not policy development in the SOs.
 However, the power to reject a Standard Bylaw change could interfere with the implementation of a Policy Development Process that requires such a change.
-To ensure this power does not interfere with ICANN's bottom-up Policy Development Processes, the CCWG-Accountability has added an exception to the Standard Bylaws rejection power to ensure that a Bylaw change that is the result of a Policy Development Process cannot be rejected after it is approved by the ICANN Board without the approval of the SO that led the Policy Development Process. - The escalation and enforcement processes for this power are as presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement, with the following exception: - 27 The CCWG-Accountability proposes that there be an exception to rejecting Standard Bylaws in cases where the Standard Bylaw change is the result of a Policy Development Process.
-The exception would be as follows: - Fundamental Bylaws would require that the ICANN Board not combine the approval of Bylaw changes that are the result of a Policy Development Process with any other Bylaw changes. - Fundamental Bylaws would require the ICANN Board to clearly indicate if a Bylaw change is the result of a Policy Development Process when the Board approves it. - Fundamental Bylaws dealing with rejection of a Bylaw change would require, if the Bylaws change is the result of a Policy Development Process, the SO that led the Policy Development Process to formally support holding a Community Forum and exercise the power to reject the Bylaw change.
+To ensure this power does not interfere with ICANN's bottom-up Policy Development Processes, the CCWG-Accountability has added an exception to the Standard Bylaws rejection power to ensure that a Bylaw change that is the result of a Policy Development Process cannot be rejected after it is approved by the ICANN Board without the approval of the SO that led the Policy Development Process. - 23 The escalation and enforcement processes for this power are as presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement, with the following exception: - 24 The CCWG-Accountability proposes that there be an exception to rejecting Standard Bylaws in cases where the Standard Bylaw change is the result of a Policy Development Process.
+The exception would be as follows: - Fundamental Bylaws would require that the ICANN Board not combine the approval of Bylaw changes that are the result of a Policy Development Process with any other Bylaw changes. - Fundamental Bylaws would require the ICANN Board to clearly indicate if a Bylaw change is the result of a Policy Development Process when the Board approves it. - Fundamental Bylaws dealing with rejection of a Bylaw change would require, if the Bylaws change is the result of a Policy Development Process, the SO that led the

+Policy Development Process to formally support holding a Community Forum and exercise the power to reject the Bylaw change.
 If the SO that led the Policy Development Process that requires the Bylaw change does not support holding a Community Forum or exercising the power to reject the Bylaw, then the community power to reject the Bylaw cannot be used.

-28 The Power to Approve Changes to Fundamental Bylaws and/or Articles of Incorporation
+25 The Power to Approve Changes to Fundamental Bylaws and/or Articles of Incorporation